Rhinemann/mage-hack/src/chapters/What_is_Mage.typ

 If a PC accumulates enough Paradox, then the ST may spend from the peril pool to put them in a Paradox realm.

-The PC can reduce Paradox by rolling against it, taking an action on their turn to steel themselves before the might of reality hitting them.
-Success depletes the Paradox dice, and results in a Paradox flaw that has a relatively harmless effect not represented by a complication.
+The PC can reduce Paradox like any challenge, taking an action on their turn to steel themselves before the might of reality hitting them.
+Success results in a Paradox flaw that has a relatively harmless effect.

 #colbreak()